We all know content is king, and in the past few years, it's become clear that video is king 📹.

 Step 2: Add your YouTube video links to PixelMe

 In your PixelMe dashboard, shorten your YouTube channel link and YouTube video links with your Facebook retargeting pixels included.
 You can include just your Facebook Pixel or all of your advertising pixels in every link!

-Hit “Save your link” and you'll find your link in the new Folder and Sub folder you just created 🎉
+Hit “Create your link” and you'll find your link in the new Campaign and Sub-campaign you just created 🎉

 Once you’ve given your URLs a few days to generate traffic, you should start seeing the number of clicks go up in your PixelMe dashboard.
 You can then setup your Custom Audience.

 From your Facebook Business Manager menu, go to the Assets > Audience tab.

 Click on the blue Create Audience > Custom Audience tab, and select "Website traffic" to filter for people who visited a specific webpage.

 To target users who specifically clicked on your YouTube video links, you can set the URL to “equals” and put in the link(s) you want to use.